eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 .. index:: user cache, caching

-privacyIDEA does not implement local user management by design and relies on UserIdResolvers to connect to external user stores instead.
-Consequently, privacyIDEA queries user stores quite frequently, e.g. to resolve a login name to a user ID while processing an authentication request, which may introduce a significant slowdown.
+eduMFA does not implement local user management by design and relies on UserIdResolvers to connect to external user stores instead.
+Consequently, eduMFA queries user stores quite frequently, e.g. to resolve a login name to a user ID while processing an authentication request, which may introduce a significant slowdown.
-In order to optimize the response time of authentication requests, privacyIDEA 2.19 introduces the *user cache* which is located in the local database.
+In order to optimize the response time of authentication requests, eduMFA 2.19 introduces the *user cache* which is located in the local database.
 It can be enabled in the system configuration (see :ref:`user_cache_timeout`).

 A user cache entry stores the association of a login name in a specific UserIdResolver with a specific